yetchina1/backEnd/README.md

 // This is a second fix. here i have created a new conflict.

-//2nd feature has been updated.
+//2nd feature has been updated.and now edited.

 # EmplManagerBackEnd